adamkss/Conta-AI/replit.md

 ## Overview

-This is a minimalist AI chat application featuring a dark-themed interface inspired by modern chat platforms like ChatGPT and Claude.
+This is a minimalist AI chat application featuring a light-themed interface inspired by modern chat platforms like ChatGPT and Claude.
 The application provides a clean, conversation-centric user experience with an empty state that transitions to a message thread as users interact with the AI.
+The chat integrates with OpenAI's GPT-5 mini model with web search capabilities and reasoning enabled.

 The stack consists of:
 - **Frontend**: React with TypeScript, Vite for build tooling